THE TRYOUT PROCESS

 THE EVALUATION PROCESS

-The exception to the no-swimming-skills-needed allowance for children between the ages of 4 and 10 is during our winter evaluations.
+The exception to the no-swimming-skills-needed allowance for children between the ages of 4 and 10 is between November and March.
 All swimmers joining during winter months will at least need to be able to pass a deep water skills test.
 Swimmers over the age of 10 will also need to pass timed swim standards.